 - some ground vanilla bean (or a drop or two of vanilla extract)

 * If you don’t have this on hand, the recipe should definitely work with other nut butters, but the flavor will, of course, vary.
 Walnut butter is very subtle, so it blends in well with the other ingredients.
 I like to use the raw organic 100% walnut one by Sun and Seed.

 - 2 tbsp walnut butter

 - 1 tbsp + 1 tsp raw cacao powder

 - 1 tsp unsweetened almond milk

 - optional: crushed walnuts to sprinkle on top

-Once you’ve pitted the dates, process them in the food processor and mix together with the other ingredients (I like to do this by hand, as it easily forms a really nice, sticky, but perfectly workable, play-doh-type mix).
-Press down onto a plate with your hands and shape into a rectangle (a knife works well to smooth the top and clean up the edges), cover and place in the fridge while making the frosting.
+- Once you’ve pitted the dates, process them in the food processor and mix together with the other ingredients (I like to do this by hand, as it easily forms a really nice, sticky, but perfectly workable, “play-doh”-type mix).
+Press down into a container lined with cling film with your hands (a knife works well to smooth the top), cover and place in the fridge while making the frosting.

-Now, either place back in the fridge or in the freezer to fully harden up.
-[I didn’t have any space in my minuscule freezer, which is bursting with berries, so I had to just pop the plate back into the fridge.
+- Either place back in the fridge or in the freezer to fully harden up.
+[I didn’t have any space in my minuscule freezer, which is bursting with berries, so I had to just pop it back into the fridge.
 The frosting stayed soft, but, surprisingly, I was able to cut squares without making a mess.
 If you do freeze before slicing, I’d store them in the fridge after, to get the best, stickiest, fudgiest consistency 🙂 ].
 They should last a few days (or longer in the freezer) if you can keep them that long!

 Hope you enjoy!